Find short-term health insurance in Illinois.

-If you need health insurance coverage in Illinois, first check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
+Do you need health insurance coverage in Illinois outside of the annual open enrollment period for ACA-compliant major medical plans (November 1 to January 15)?
+First, check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Illinois.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.

-When should I consider short-term health insurance in Illinois?
+When should I consider buying short-term health insurance in Illinois?

 Here are some situations where short-term health insurance might be your only option for coverage: